jn8366ew/django_search/README.md

 # Summary
 ## Query flow in Postgres
 1. Assume that we write a query in SQL by using a script to get a specific data in server
-2. A mechanism 'query planner' comes in actions.
+2. A mechanism 'query planner' comes in actions and
-3. Execute a query that has the fastest execution time among queries
+3. Execute a query that has the fastest execution time among queries collectd from query planner
 4. Server Output results

 ## Full-text search